 - 1–2 score.
 The student has been involved with the Ballard Center for Social Impact in some way.

 2. Experience Score: The Ballard Center for Social Impact seeks to understand how likely the experience is aligned with the Ballard Center’s mission to teach students how to solve social problems.
 For an internship, consulting, or research opportunity to obtain a high score, it needs to meet one or more of the following criteria:

-- The opportunity is provided by an Ashoka Fellow, Skoll Foundation Awardee, Schwab Foundation Awardee, Mulago Foundation Fellow, Peery Foundation Grantee, Acumen Fellow, Echoing Green Fellow, Social Innovator of the Year, etc. Similar organizations who are professionally vetted as best-in-class—not just funded—will also be considered.
+- The opportunity is provided by a Skoll Foundation Awardee, Schwab Foundation Awardee, Ashoka Fellow, Mulago Foundation Fellow, Acumen Fellow, Echoing Green Fellow, Social Innovator of the Year, etc. Similar organizations who are professionally vetted as best-in-class will also be considered.

-- The opportunity is provided by an impact-based organization with existing, great outcome data and is already working to obtain impact data.
+- The opportunity is provided by an impact focused organization with existing, great negative consequence-based outcome data and is already working to obtain impact data.
 Contact Todd Manwaring, Ballard Center director, before assuming that an organization meets this criteria.

 - The opportunity is provided by an organization that achieved Best Venture status in the Ballard Center’s Social Venture Academy.

 - The opportunity involves doing research with faculty on high social impact efforts.

 Please note that many applications fall somewhere between the Likely and Very Unlikely (see picture for more context).
 The scores are weighted according to our criteria and all other applications.
 If you don’t fall into the Likely category, make a case for yourself or your organization in the grant application (“I may not fit this criteria, but . . .”).